theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex/nintex_workflow_cloud/create_connection.md

 {ecscore-nwc_9](/img/content/ecscore-nwc_9.png){:class="img-responsive"}

-The connection can then be used in an NWC workflow.
+The connection can then be used in an Nintex Workflow Cloud workflow.